riccardoklinger/osmdata.xyz/README.md

 ## Extracts are available on
 https://download.osmdata.xyz/

-Every two months, new extracts will be provided.

-Why not every month or in a higher frequency? - A full extract takes almost two weeks and requires high resources of CPU, RAM and SSD memory.
-Since it can't be delivered faster and costs money at the same time, I chose a two-month cycle.
+In a monthly cylce, new extracts will be provided.
+The first planet dump of each month from openstreetmap.org will be available 10 days later, sonce it takes a while to process the data.

 ## Why
 OpenStreetMap (OSM) offers an amazing collection of data.
 The information contained provides many possibilities to better understand the whole world, e.g. with the use of a geographic information system (GIS).
 There are many tools to create small extracts from the OSM data: overpass-turbo (API) or other tools in QGIS/ArcGIS.
 A bigger challenge is the creation of GIS-compatible data sets from OSM, which cover whole countries, continents or even the whole world.